Race-Baiting 2017 GOP Campaigns Could Infect the 2018 Elections

-In the final days before the 2017 off-year gubernatorial election in Virginia, conflicting polling data cloakds the final result.
-But no matter who you think is ahead, the central question of the campaign is this: will Republican candidate Ed Gillespie’s surprising and persistent deployment of old-school racist law-and-order messaging work?
+In the final days before the 2017 off-year gubernatorial election in Virginia, conflicting polling data cloaked the final result.
+But no matter who you think is ahead, the central question of the campaign is this: Will Republican candidate Ed Gillespie’s surprising and persistent deployment of old-school racist law-and-order messaging work?
 If it works, Republicans are going to emulate it as they run in 2018.
 If it doesn’t, a lot of Democrats (and everyone else who doesn’t like race-baiting) will heave a sigh of relief that will be heard all over the country.

-Gillespie’s heavy reliance on the intersecting culture-war themes of crime, immigration and scary brown and black people (the former represented by the MS-13 gang and the latter by felons regaining their rights) was initially a surprise.
-It’s not the sort of thing he was known for in his long career as a consummate Establishment Republican, and the Old Dominion hasn’t shown much support for the pol most identified with the current Gillespie message, the President of the United States.
+Gillespie’s heavy reliance on the intersecting culture-war themes of crime, immigration, and scary brown and black people (the former represented by the MS-13 gang and the latter by felons regaining their rights) was initially a surprise.
+It’s not the sort of thing he was known for in his long career as a consummate Establishment Republican, and the Old Dominion hasn’t shown much support for the pol most identified with the current Gillespie message, the president of the United States.
 Some thought he was just trying to nail down the votes of the savagely Trumpist candidate he narrowly beat in the GOP primary, Cory Stewart, before pivoting to less divisive themes.
 But less than two weeks out, Gillespie’s still at it.

 As Ron Brownstein explains, the success or failure of Gillespie’s gambit depends on how it affects both turnout and candidate preference in the three groups of voters that make up the electorate: non-college-educated whites (presumably the target audience for the nastygrams Gillespie has been sending); college-educated whites (who could react against Gillespie or vote for him on other issues); and nonwhite voters, who might intensely dislike Gillespie’s tactics but who also typically don’t show up proportionately for non-presidential elections.